TL;DR

 Once the call lands, the service usually sees a customer profile with instructions such as the greeting, language options, escalation rules, who is on call, and what counts as urgent.

-3. The service answers in your name
+3. The service answers in your name, but callers may talk immediately

 A normal business caller usually waits through a full branded greeting.
 A hotline caller often does not, and typically start telling their story the moment they hear a human voice.